checkly/theheadless.dev/blog/posts/basics-performance.md

   - performance
 ---

-Over the course of recent years, the need for fast, responsive applications has been precipitated by the fact that web access has largely shifted away from faster and better connected desktop machines to less powerful, slower mobile devices.
+Over the course of recent years, the need for fast, responsive applications has been precipitated by the fact that web access has [largely shifted away](https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet/worldwide/2019) from faster and better connected desktop machines to less powerful, slower mobile devices.

 Still, web applications have been increasing in [complexity and size](https://httparchive.org/reports/page-weight), with rising load times.
-It is therefore clear why the topic of webpage performance is likely more popular today than it ever was.
+It is therefore clear why the topic of webpage performance is more popular today than it likely ever was.

 This article aims at giving a practical introduction to the whys and hows of web performance, without getting lost in the depth or breadth of this massive topic.